 Students should review the Human Rights Studies M.A.
 (HRSMA) Digital Student Handbook for information about academic policies, degree planning, and other resources.
-(Courseworks login required).
+(Canvas login required).
 Students should also review the Graduate School of Arts and Sciences (GSAS) student handbook, particularly the Student Affairs section, for additional information on academic policies and procedures.

 The overall degree structure is as follows: